High Stability Mechanical Frequency Sensing beyond the Linear Regime

-Typically, the mechanical resonator is designed and functionalized to enhance sensitivity to one parameter of interest while minimizing sensitivity to others, which are considered noise.
-To improve sensor resolution and bandwidth, continued effort has been put into understanding and mitigating different types of frequency and phase noise \cite{sansa2016frequency, gavartin2013stabilization, kharbanda2025chip, fong2014phase, maillet2016classical, maillet2018measuring, manzaneque2023resolution}.
+Typically, the mechanical resonator is designed and functionalized to enhance sensitivity to one parameter while minimizing sensitivity to others, which are considered noise.
+To improve sensor resolution and bandwidth, continued effort has been put into understanding and mitigating frequency and phase noise \cite{sansa2016frequency, gavartin2013stabilization, kharbanda2025chip, fong2014phase, maillet2016classical, maillet2018measuring, manzaneque2023resolution}.

 The fundamental limit to mechanical frequency detection is thermomechanical noise, resulting from Brownian motion.
-This motion imprints random noise on both the amplitude and phase quadratures of the resonator response, and we hereafter refer to these noises as $\Ath$ and $\phith$, respectively.
-The temporal derivative of $\phith$ results in a detected angular frequency noise, $2\pi\fth$.
+This motion imprints random noise on the amplitude and phase quadratures of the resonator response, and we hereafter refer to these noises as $\Ath$ and $\phith$, respectively.
+The temporal derivative of $\phith$ causes a detected angular frequency noise, $2\pi\fth$.

 The thermomechanical limit can be reduced through mechanical driving to high coherent amplitude.
 However, the trend of higher amplitude leading to better frequency stability often relies on the resonator being in its linear regime \cite{manzaneque2023resolution, schmid2016fundamentals, demir2019fundamental, roy2018improving}.
 At high amplitudes, resonator dynamics are influenced by Duffing nonlinearity \cite{schmid2016fundamentals}.
-In this regime, nonlinear mixing occurs between amplitude and frequency such that any noise on the amplitude (AM), e.g. thermomechanical amplitude noise \cite{maillet2017nonlinear} or noise on the external drive, is now transduced to frequency noise (FM).
+In this regime, nonlinear mixing between amplitude and frequency causes any noise on the amplitude, $\delta A$, e.g.~thermomechanical amplitude noise \cite{maillet2017nonlinear} or noise on the external drive, to be transduced to frequency noise, $\delta f$.